gipo355/angular-tomcat-gradle-monorepo/docs/web/docs/reports.md

 ### Pitest

-::: danger
+::: warning
-it works only if `.../pitest/index.html` is typed in the search bar
+for now it works only if `.../pitest/index.html` is typed in the search bar.
+We are serving this as static file from the `public` folder of vitepress.
 :::

 **example:**